PremoWeb/chadburn/README.md

 ---

+### Important Update: Migration to Official Docker Client

+Chadburn has removed all references to the legacy polyfill dependency `fsouza/go-dockerclient` and migrated to the official Docker client library.
+This change brings improved compatibility with the latest Docker features and better long-term maintainability.

+We would like to express our sincere gratitude to Francisco Souza and all contributors to the `fsouza/go-dockerclient` library.
+Their exceptional work provided a robust foundation for Chadburn and many other Docker-related projects over the years.
+The library's reliability and comprehensive API coverage were instrumental in Chadburn's early development and success.

+---

 ### Key Features

 Chadburn's primary feature is its ability to execute commands directly within Docker containers.
 Utilizing Docker's API, Chadburn mimics the behavior of [`exec`](https://docs.docker.com/reference/commandline/exec/), enabling commands to run inside active containers.
 Additionally, it allows for command execution in new containers, which are destroyed after use.